nitinparasa/LSRE-Nitin-Parasa/ReleasePlanning/rplog.md

 Basically the requirements are placed in any of the four stages namely the Product Level, Feature Level, Functional Level and the Component Level.
 I believe that reading about how this method works and applying this knowledge to prioritize the work would lead to good estimation or prioritisation.

-I have gone through a lot of articles:
+I have gone through a lot of articles: [2], [3], [4]
-[cost value]
-[software prioritizing]
-[Ahp]

 This information was useful but the whole team decided on using Grouping Techniques for the Prioritisation.
 Basing on the knowledge that I gained as a result of learning about the prioritisation techniques I think it would be better to prioritize the requirements across the cost and value criteria of developing a requirement.
-Looking at Boston Matrix and Cost-Value Approach by J. Karlsson and K. Ryan [cva] I arrived at this idea.
+Looking at Boston Matrix and Cost-Value Approach by J. Karlsson and K. Ryan [2] I arrived at this idea.

-##Dependencies between the requirements: According to Richard Berntsson Svensson et al. in his article [eleven] which originated in the research by Carlshamre in their article [indus] reveal that there are six different types of interdependencies.
+##Dependencies between the requirements:
+According to Richard Berntsson Svensson et al. in his article [5] which originated in the research by Carlshamre in their article [6] reveal that there are six different types of interdependencies.
 They are:
 1. AND
 2. REQUIRES
 3. TEMPORAL